Birmingham, AL Child Custody Modifications

 No. The judge will decide which parent gets custody of the child based on his best interests.

-Charlotte Christian Law Can Guide You Through the Modification Process
+The Law Offices of Charlotte Christian and Associates Can Guide You Through the Modification Process

-Charlotte Christian Law will handle your divorce and child custody case while you take care of yourself and your family.
+The Law Offices of Charlotte Christian and Associates will handle your divorce and child custody case while you take care of yourself and your family.

 We Can Prepare Your Divorce or Child Custody Case